spikebike/pstream/README.md

 Includes gnuplot scripts for visualizing results.

 Todo:
-* Implement shuffer to visit each cacheline of N (settable with -p) pages exactly once before proceeding to the next page.
+* Implement shuffel to visit each cacheline of N (settable with -p) pages exactly once before proceeding to the next page.
+* Ensure HUGETLB and regular memory allocation are page aligned.
+* Fix defaults to enable linux flags for NUMA and USEAFFINITY
+* Write example script to show bandwidth/latency impacted by TLB friendliness.